boeschenstein/blog/README.md

 Install Eleventy: <https://www.11ty.dev/>.

+Create your first blog: Open a new folder and run:

 ```bash
 npm init -y
 npm install --save-dev @11ty/eleventy
 ```

-Create your first blog: Open a new folder and create 2 files:
+In this folder, create 2 files:

 a) index.html